 You may imagine futurists to be like fortune-tellers, being able to foresee future scenarios accurately and predict every step and every action coming their way, like those portrayed in movies and TV shows.
-However, futurist-thinking is not 100% about predictions, it is not about foreseeing every outcome and getting them right.
-Instead, futurist-thinking is about presenting plausible alternatives in a way that helps people take actions now.
+However, futures thinking is not 100% about predictions, it is not about foreseeing every outcome and getting them right.
+Instead, futures thinking is about presenting plausible alternatives in a way that helps people take actions now.

 So what are the 3 steps to become a futurist leader?